Open-Cascade-SAS/OCCT/dox/user_guides/shape_healing/shape_healing.md

 3. Use method *Apply* for the initial shape again to get the resulting shape after all modifications have been made.
 4. Use method *Apply* to obtain the history of sub-shape modification.

+Additional method *IsNewShape* can be used to check if the shape has been recorded by *BRepTools_ReShape* tool as a value.

 **Note** that in fact class *ShapeBuild_ReShape* is an alias for class *BRepTools_ReShape*.
 They differ only in queries of statuses in the *ShapeBuild_ReShape* class.

 Let us use the tool to get the result shape after modification of sub-shapes of the initial shape: